Policies and Regulations

-Purchase parking permits online: Current semester permits are now available online at www.coastline.edu.
+Purchase parking permits online: Current semester permits are now available online from the Coastline Parking webpage.
 Daily parking permits can also be purchased for $2 from permit dispensers at Newport Beach and Garden Grove Campuses.
 Coastline parking permits are also valid at Golden West and Orange Coast Colleges.

 Parking Areas: Designated parking areas are color coded:

 - Yellow (Faculty and Staff) permit required

 All designated permit parking areas will be enforced Monday-Friday, 8 a.m.-10 p.m.

 Responsibilities for Penalties: The registered owner of any vehicle on a Coastline site shall be held responsible for any liability or damage claims including parking or other traffic violation penalties arising in connection with the possession and/or operation of the vehicle on the Coastline site.